I have my curtain pole up, how and where do I measure for new curtains?

-If you’ve moved into a property where curtain poles are already in place, or if you have already purchased and fitted new ones, then you’ll need to know how and where to measure for your new curtains, so here’s our handy guide on how to do it:
+If you’ve moved into a property where curtain poles for eyelet curtains are already in place, or if you are ready to buy curtain poles, then you’ll need to know how and where to measure for your new curtains, so here’s our handy guide on how to do it:

 - Measuring a curtain pole for ready-made curtains